 What If I Was Involved in a Car Accident Due to a Malfunctioning Traffic Light?

 A malfunctioning traffic light can wreak havoc on normal intersection traffic flow.
 Intersection collisions are often difficult enough to sort out when everything is working properly due to varying stories of drivers.
-However, determining who is liable for a car accident caused by malfunctioning traffic signal lights can be difficult due to the confusion regarding a driver’s duties when traffic lights malfunction.
-When traffic signals blackout or malfunction, the individual drivers and/or pedestrians navigating the intersection may be liable.
-In some cases, the government entity (City, County, or State) may be liable.
+However, car wreck attorney can help determine who is liable for a car accident caused by malfunctioning traffic signal lights.
+This can be difficult due to the confusion regarding a driver’s duties when traffic lights malfunction.
+When traffic signals blackout or malfunction, the individual drivers and/or pedestrians navigating the intersection may also be liable.
+In some cases, the government entity (City, County, or State) are liable.

 What are Common Causes of Traffic Light Malfunctions?